esphome/esphome-devices/src/docs/devices/Feit-DIMSMART-3-CAN/index.md

 It is hold together with screws, making it very easy to open and flash.

+![Board] (board.jpg "Board)

 First, I took the unit apart.
 Then I soldered pin headers onto the board.
 I took 3v3 and gnd from a nearby ESP32 devkit and connected it to my computer.

-You also need to solder a wire to the NRST pad on the bottom of the board.
+You also need to solder a wire to the NRST pad on the back side of the board.
+This is the trickiest part as the pad is small.
+It is possible to remove the pad entirely from the board rendering it unusable so be a bit careful and if you've been working with the board for a bit and it won't take the solder or won't enter programming mode it's possible that you removed the pad.

 Connect NRST to gnd, then provide power to the board.